westernwolf/hello-world/README.md

 # hello-world
 just some tests and a trial as a getting startet

-The Tutorial tells me i have to write about myself, i wont.
+The Tutorial tells me I have to write about myself, I wont.